Cardiology Fun - Stress Test and Pacemaker Check

 It's strange but even though I have had a heart condition all my life I don't think of myself as someone who has to have limitations.
 I've been told to not lift my daughter when she reaches 60 pounds but in my mind that limitation doesn't exist.
 I want to be able to do what I need to do to care for my daughter - which includes taking her on walks in her chair pushing her up and down our hilly neighborhood without my stomach hurting and forcing me to stop and rest.

 After yesterday's appointment, I am feeling thankful about how well I'm doing - considering the complexity of my heart condition.
-I also truly believe that God has and continues to heal my heart.
-And even though I know I have to listen to my body, it doesn't stop me from believing that I can do all things through Christ who gives me strength.
+Even though I know I have to listen to my body, I still believe that I can do all things through Christ who gives me strength.